carbon-language/carbon-lang/llvm/docs/Coroutines.rst

 """""""""

-The '``llvm.coro.alloc``' intrinsic returns `true` if dynamic allocation is required to obtain a memory for the corutine frame and `false` otherwise.
+The '``llvm.coro.alloc``' intrinsic returns `true` if dynamic allocation is required to obtain a memory for the coroutine frame and `false` otherwise.

 Arguments:
 """"""""""